bstaple1/MTGA_Draft_17Lands/README.md

 ## UI Features

-- Current Draft: Lists the current draft type (Premier, Quick, or Traditional) that the application has identified
+- Current Draft: Lists the current draft type (Premier, Quick, or Traditional) that the application has identified.

     - The application has been tested with Premier, Quick, and Traditional drafts.
-    - In the Arena logs, P1P1 doesn't appear for Premier and Traditional drafts until after P1P2
+    - In the Arena logs, P1P1 doesn't appear for Premier and Traditional drafts until after P1P2.

+- Data Source: Lists the current draft type (Premier, Quick, or Traditional) from which the application is pulling the card data.

+    - The application will attempt to pull data for the current draft type and set (e.g. data from NEO_PremierDraft_Data.json for a Premier Draft).
+If the user hasn't downloaded the data file for the current draft type and set, then the application will attempt to use a different data file from the same set (e.g. NEO_QuickDraft_Data.json if NEO_PremierDraft_Data.json isn't available).
+    - This field will display "None" if the application is unable to find a valid data file for the current draft type and set.

 - Deck Filter: A drop-down that lists all of the available deck color permutations that you can use to filter the deck card ratings.